Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Aramark-Univ. of Houston at its Houston facility, reporting 407 affected workers.
+The largest notice was filed by Aramark-Univ. of Houston at its Houston facility, reporting 407 affected workers.
 Kellogg Co. - Houston Distribution Center followed with 220 workers.

 Trend & Outlook